 Decarbonisation – Our Final Report to the Rail Minister

-Rail is ahead of the curve on the decarbonisation agenda, and I believe that we can align with the government’s policy for the UK economy to be net carbon zero by 2050.
+Rail is ahead of the curve on the decarbonisation agenda and can align with the government’s policy for the UK economy to be net carbon zero by 2050.

-I am pleased to present, on behalf of the Rail Industry Decarbonisation Taskforce and RSSB, the final report responding to the Minister for Rail’s challenge to the industry to remove “all diesel only trains off the track by 2040” and “produce a vision for how the rail industry will decarbonise.”
+This report responds to the Minister for Rail’s challenge to the industry to remove “all diesel only trains off the track by 2040” and “produce a vision for how the rail industry will decarbonise.”

-This final report confirms that the rail industry can lead the way in Europe on the drive to decarbonise.
+The report includes an economic appraisal and a route map for delivery a low carbon railway.
+It confirms that the rail industry can lead the way in Europe on the drive to decarbonise.
 It sets out the key building blocks required to achieve the vision that the rail industry can be a major contributor to the UK government’s target of net zero carbon by 2050, provided that we start now.

 - Targets – the industry, including government, should support the target of net zero carbon by 2050 as proposed by the Committee on Climate Change (CCC).